BrettMatsumoto/kaoru-ishikawa-dedication/README.md

 # Kaoru Ishikawa Dedication

-This dedication page was built as a way to practice using Express and Express-Handlebars to create a multi-page website with reusable header assets under a 24 hour working time constraint.
+This dedication page was built as a way to practice using Express and Express-Handlebars to create a multi-page website with reusable header assets.

-This project started on 7/21/2020 and was completed 7/22/2020.
+This project started on 7/15/2020 and was completed 7/22/2020.

 If I were to re-make this project with no time constraint: